Last updated on April 16, 2022 - My Free Marketing newsletter 👀

 Headlines are often considered the most important part of a blog post.
 Websites like BuzzFeed and UpWorthy have built their business around crafting content with headlines that entice click-through.
 A good headline can make or break a post when you post on LinkedIn.

-On my personal blog, I’m a fan of crafting a dozen or so headlines, and then split-testing them with KingSumo Headlines.
+On my personal blog, I’m a fan of crafting a dozen or so headlines, and then split-testing them.

 Don’t write Question Posts—LinkedIn posts where the headline poses a question perform poorly.

 Do write "How Posts"—These posts perform best across the board in terms of LinkedIn Publishing metrics.

 Do write "List" posts—These posts perform well, getting slightly more post views, post likes, LinkedIn post comments, and LinkedIn Shares than non-list posts.

 "Do Business Schools Breed Arrogance?”

 Write them like: